lz2510/Tech/Behavior.md

 2. travel to EU, good expression in nature view
 3. friend moved and post articles, cycle culture, beautiful nature, work life balance culture
 4. many tech companies in berlin

+### Do you know other programming languages?
+- know basis of java, python, golang
+- there are similar thins between languages? for example how to divide feature to differenct class, method? how to write test? how to interact with database?

 ### how to identify priority